 - the major cultural institutions of the Arabic-speaking world.

-This is an introductory course to Arabic culture.
-On completion of this course, students will have gained basic knowledge of (1) theories and methods of studying culture and (2) history of development of Arabic culture from the classical period until the present as well as the major cultural institutions in the Arabic-speaking world.
+This is an introductory module to Arabic culture.
+On completion of this module, students will have gained basic knowledge of (1) theories and methods of studying culture and (2) history of development of Arabic culture from the classical period until the present as well as the major cultural institutions in the Arabic-speaking world.

 Scope and syllabus